colbyhall/objective-zig/README.md

     // Create the shared application.
     const app = app_kit.Application.sharedApplication().?;

+    // Set the application as the main application app.activate();

     // Spawn a 1280 x 720 window in the bottom left corner. const rect = foundation.Rect{